The Great Repression

 Three markers that confirm repression is active

-When a government’s debt exceeds its entire annual economic output, it faces a mathematical choice: suppress interest rates or risk default.
+When a government's debt exceeds its entire annual economic output, it faces a mathematical choice: suppress interest rates or risk default.
 At 137% Debt-to-GDP, the United States has no politically viable alternative to financial repression.
 The structural incentive is ironclad and will remain so for the foreseeable future.
+Track it: U.S. Debt Clock

 WHAT TO OWN

-Physical hard assets
+Physical hard assets — gold and silver.

-Stocks with pricing power
+Stocks with genuine pricing power.

-Real estate and REITs
+Real assets and REITs.

-TIPS and Series I Savings Bonds are specifically designed to adjust their value with inflation.
-If you must hold fixed income, these are the rational choices.
-Stay short on duration; long bonds lock you into rates that cannot keep pace with real costs.
+These instruments are specifically designed to adjust their principal or interest with official inflation.
+They do not perfectly protect against your personal inflation rate.
+They track CPI, which we have established understates the reality.
+But they are structurally superior to fixed-rate bonds in a repressive environment.
+If you must hold fixed income, stay short on duration.
+Long-duration bonds lock you into rates that cannot keep pace with real costs.

 WHAT TO AVOID

-Long-dated fixed-rate bonds
+Long-dated fixed-rate bonds.

 The primary victims of repression.
 A 30-year bond at 3% while inflation runs at 5% means you are paying the government 2% annually for the privilege of lending it money.
 That is the mechanism in its purest form.
+And it is the asset that the captive audience system is most precisely designed to push you into holding.

-Fixed annuities
+Fixed annuities without inflation protection.

 The United States has a debt it cannot repay in any traditional sense.
 The only viable exit is time and a currency worth less than it was before.
 The government knows this.
 The Federal Reserve knows this.
-And the entire apparatus of financial regulation, from Basel III to pension mandates to stablecoin legislation, is being quietly oriented to ensure that you are the one who pays for it.
+And the entire apparatus of financial regulation — from Basel III to pension mandates to stablecoin legislation — is being quietly oriented to ensure that you are the one who pays for it.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 The author holds no financial licenses.
 Consult a qualified financial professional before making any investment decisions.